SurenderHarsha/Secret-Hitler/README.md

 <img src="img/demo_2.PNG" width="300" height="300">
 </p>

-When the game is paused, users can hover their mouse over a player circle which will get highlighted by a yellow circle, which will they show the knowledge of that player about the other players in the game.
+When the game is paused, users can hover their mouse over a player circle which will get highlighted by a yellow circle, which will then show the knowledge of that player about the other players in the game.
 It is checked with the kripke model using Mlsolver.

 <p align="center">
 <img src="img/demo_3.png" width="300" height="300">